Terms & Conditions

 The Lyzi solution also offers the possibility of managing a crypto payment flow via digital media.

-In order to protect the User, the Service Provider automatically performs a consistency check of the Transaction's characteristics as soon as the QR Code is scanned.
+As part of carrying out a Transaction and in order to protect the User, the Service Provider automatically carries out a consistency check of the characteristics of the Transaction upon scanning the QR Code.

-The consistency test consists of sending the Transaction to the Service Provider's pre-validation database to check that its characteristics are consistent (price, presence of Digital Assets in the Wallet, absence of several transactions potentially leading to double use of Digital Assets).
+The consistency test consists of sending the Transaction to a pre-validation database of the Service Provider in order to verify the consistency of the characteristics of the latter (price, presence of Digital Assets in the Wallet, absence of several transactions potentially leading to double use of the Digital Assets).

-The validation of a Transaction will only be possible if the User has a sufficient balance of Digital Assets at least equal to the amount of the Transaction, to which must be added the commission of the partner VASP and the Service Provider.
+Validation of a Transaction will only be possible if the User has a sufficient balance of Digital Assets at least equal to the amount of the Transaction to which must be added the commission of the partner VASP and the Service Provider.

-At the same time, the conditions of the exchange are validated with the VASP (amount of digital Assets, price communicated by the VASP, Merchant's contact details and Merchant's bank details).
+At the same time, the conditions of the exchange are validated with the VASP (amount of Digital Assets, price communicated by the VASP, contact details of the Merchant and bank details of the Merchant)

-Transaction approval is only possible if the value of the voucher has been executed by the CEX under its conditions.
+Transaction validation is only possible if the voucher value could be executed by the CEX under its conditions.

-The Transaction must be settled by the User by any other means of payment accepted by the Merchant.
+The Transaction must be settled by the User using any other payment method accepted by the Merchant.

-As a reminder, neither the Sign nor the Service Provider can be held responsible in any way for the loss of Digital Assets for any reason whatsoever, in particular due to User error and/or VASP failure, especially in cases where the VASP transmits an incorrect exchange rate or reception address.
+As a reminder, neither the Brand nor the Provider can be held responsible in any way for the loss of Digital Assets for any reason whatsoever, including but not limited to User error and/or VASP failure, particularly in cases where the VASP transmits an incorrect Exchange Rate or receiving address.

-Once the Transaction has been validated after the consistency test, it is recorded in the database.
+Once the Transaction is validated following the consistency test, the Transaction is recorded in the database.

-Once the Transaction has been completed by the VASP, the latter transfers the amount of the Transaction in crypto assets to the suspense account of the partner payment service provider, which converts and reverses it into local currency for the Merchant once a day (excluding interbank processing times).
+Once the Transaction has been completed by the VASP, the latter transfers the amount of the Transaction to the pending account of the partner payment service provider who is responsible for carrying out the reversion in local currency to the Merchant once a day (excluding interbank processing time).

 In practice, the VASP does not pay the User the amount of the exchange.
-The User tells the VASP to pay the Brand directly for the amount of the exchange, which corresponds to the amount of the transaction.
+The User instructs the VASP to pay the Brand directly the amount of the exchange, which corresponds to the amount of the transaction.

 The Merchant will therefore receive the amount of the VASP Transaction net of commission.

-The partner and customer will be provided with a dedicated procedure for this specific case.
+The partner and the client will have a dedicated procedure put in place for this specific case.

 ARTICLE 7 - Financial conditions